Palm Springs, California

 Using tools developed over a lifetime of practice, Robert Royston conceived a remarkable series of modern spaces for the Harris garden.
 During the weekly design meetings, he sometimes commented on the declining state of his health.
 “I’ve only got two things going on right now,” he joked, “appointments with doctors and this garden.”
 If he felt that this might be his last project, Royston, ever the optimist, never mentioned it.
 But on some level he seemed to understand where this design fit in the grand scheme of his work.
 Revealing a direct and purposeful reaching back to solutions conceived decades earlier, the Harris garden also reflects a deft adaptation of these ideas to the personalities of the clients and the specifics of the site, and, in this sense, remains timeless.

-Read more about Robert Royston and is work in our forthcoming book, Robert Royston.
+Read more about Robert Royston’s life and work in Reuben M. Rainey and JC Miller’s Robert Royston.